quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part37_Chapter_24_Task.md

 ??x
 The optimal size cutoffs for PS server farms ensure that the load at each server remains balanced.
 This balance is critical because it directly impacts the mean response time and overall system efficiency.

 For both RANDOM and SITA policies, achieving this balance means that the load on each server is ρ (the system-wide load).
-By setting appropriate size cutoffs \(s_i\), we can ensure that jobs are distributed such that each queue experiences an average load of ρ.
+By setting appropriate size cutoffs $s_i$, we can ensure that jobs are distributed such that each queue experiences an average load of ρ.

 The key advantage of PS scheduling in this context is its ability to handle variability in job sizes without significantly impacting performance.
 The optimal size cutoffs effectively distribute the load, ensuring that no single server bears a disproportionate amount of the workload.